-The Operations Division is commanded by a Lieutenant whose primary responsibility is to provide general management direction and control for that division.
-The Operations Division consists of Uniformed Patrol which includes, Community Services, Canine Program, Field Training, Mounted Patrol, Boat Patrol, and Training Services.
+The Operations Division is commanded by a Lieutenant whose primary responsibility is to provide general management direction and control for that Division.
+The Operations Division consists of Uniformed Operations, Canine Program, Field Training Program, SED, Investigations, Mounted Operations, Boat Operations, Search and Rescue, and Veteran Services.